Passenger process: From Schiphol Plaza to gate, an alternative view

 Schiphol is a coordinating organisation.
 This means that we entrust many of our services and commercial activities to external companies and organisations.
 Retailers and restaurateurs may be our tenants, but they run their own businesses.
 It is the airlines’ job to ensure that their check-in desks and gates are properly staffed.
 The Royal Netherlands Marechaussee and Customs help to keep us safe at Schiphol.
 You could see us as the composer and the external parties as the symphony orchestra: it’s our responsibility to ensure that the individual specialists perform harmoniously together, enabling travellers to relax as they’re guided across the airport.

 As you can see, Schiphol delegates many of its airport activities to others.
 But we are always looking for ways of enhancing and speeding up our processes.
-Take the bagage drop-off in Departure Hall 3 or the drive check-in at the P3 car park, for example: two systems for making it easy to relieve passengers of their baggage.
+Take the bagage drop-off in the departure halls or the drive check-in at the P3 car park, for example: two systems for making it easy to relieve passengers of their baggage.
 The seamless-flow system is another new development.
 We are joining forces with other parties, including the Royal Netherlands Marechaussee, to investigate the possibility of using a facial scan to enable passengers to cross the border seamlessly.
 It will reduce the time you wait in line.